PekoPan/PekoPan/README.md

 Hi, I'm PekoPan.
-I'm a Software Engeneering studen trying to become a good developer and designer.
+I'm a Software Engeneering student trying to become a good developer and designer.
 I like anime, videogames and coding of course :).

 <!---
 PekoPan/PekoPan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.